 Below are some opportunities to engage in rural health:

-- Alberta Health Services Patient & Family Advisory Group
+- Patient & Family Advisory Group, Alberta Health Services

 Another approach to citizen advocacy is to reach out to elected officials to share personal experiences, concerns, and ideas.
-Ways to connect with officials, are through social media, email, letters, or arranging a meeting at their office.
-Response from a social media post or an email may be quick but lack detail.
-A personal meeting may be more effective and leave a lasting impression.
+Ways to connect with officials are through social media, email, letters, or arranging a meeting at their office.
+Response from a social media post or an email may be quick but lack detail, so a personal meeting may be more effective.
 However, government officials are busy and a meeting may be challenging to arrange.
-The choice of contacting a government official also depends on the timeliness or urgency of the issue or request and whether or not to include others in the communication.
+The choice of contacting a government official also depends on the timeliness or urgency of the issue and whether or not to include others in the communication.